5th international 'breaking convention' psychedelic conference: 1st morning - microdosing and group retreats & ceremonies

 In the first half of the morning I went to the symposium on microdosing.
 I found David Erritzoe's talk on "What we (don't) know about psychedelic microdosing" helpful in confirming my reading of recent microdosing overviews that emphasise how preliminary our current understanding of microdosing is so far.
 Good information sources here include the excellent free full text paper "Microdosing psychedelics: More questions than answers?
 An overview and suggestions for future research", Torsten's Passie's book "The science of microdosing psychedelics" and emerging results from the Imperial College linked "Microdosing survey" & "Self-blinding microdose study".

 The second half of the morning had me rather reluctantly leaving the microdosing symposium to go to the one on Ceremony, which involved three presentations about psychedelics used in Group retreat formats.
 However, for me, this second symposium turned out to be even more interesting than the first.
 If current encouraging research on the value of psychedelics for a whole series of difficult to treat disorders (as well as for interested members of the general population) proves durable when tested in well-conducted studies involving larger numbers ... then there are going to be major challenges in working out how to provide this kind of help for the many people who might benefit from it.
 Most research studies at the moment have two co-facilitators guiding one participant (1:0.5).
 I've experienced good support from just one facilitator (1:1).
-There were reports later in this conference on MDMA-assisted group therapy for PTSD using four facilitators for six participants (1:1.5), and the UK Psychedelic Society retreats (for non-distressed subjects) use four facilitators for sixteen participants (1:4).
+There were reports later in this conference on MDMA-assisted group therapy for PTSD using four facilitators for six participants (1:1.5), and the UK Psychedelic Society retreats (for non-distressed subjects) now use as few as one facilitator for five participants (1:5).
 Clearly there are possibilities that using group formats can increase the number of people that experienced facilitators can helpfully support.

 The three presentations began with the excellent Hannes Kettner, from Imperial College, speaking on "Psychedelic communitas: Exploring the role of intersubjective experience during ceremony" with an abstract reading "Legal in many countries, retreats working with psychedelics and plant medicines offer a structured, supportive environment for an ever increasing group of individuals seeking healing, insight, or personal growth through the use of these compounds.
 Yet, little empirical research has been done on the psychological, social, and environmental factors - 'set' and 'setting' - which determine acute subjective and long-term responses to guided experiences in ceremonial and other naturalistic environments.
 In this talk, I will focus on the social components at play during psychedelic ceremonies and retreats, proposing a conceptual framework for the interpersonal dimension of psychedelic experiences inspired by anthropological research on ritual process and rites of passage."